danian95/InstrumentWiki/instruments/PELS55/tuckerjulie.md

 13. When you are finished observing your spectra, close the program.
 14. If you are the last person to use the instrument, turn it off.

-### Questions

- 1. Why did I make you go back and forth between emission and excitation scans?
- 2. Is there anything interesting about the emission and excitation spectra?
-As in, how do the shapes of these spectra appear?
- 3. What does slit width do to the data?
-Why did you need to decrease it?